-Love Hurts: Just when Uka is starting to recognize her feelings for Touka and is excited at the prospect of making him Valentine's chocolates... one of the prayers she looks over in the temple is a girl who wants her crush on Touka to be granted, causing her a great deal of anguish.
+Love Hurts: Just when Uka is starting to recognize her feelings for Touka and is excited at the prospect of making him Valentine's chocolates... one of the prayers she looks over in the temple is a girl who has a her crush on Touka, causing her a great deal of anguish.

 Nice Girl: She is benevolent and often goes out of her way to help Inari or to do things for her sake.

 Oblivious to Love: Has yet to realize that all of Touka's visits to the temple (post-Inari giving up her powers) and his recent attempts to converse with her are his way of wanting to express his feelings for her and/or figuring out of she feels mutually.
 She just thinks he visits to pray to the gods to get better grades.
 She ends up finding out about Touka's feelings in Chapter 40 after he impulsively confesses to her.